You are here

 Primary Care Respiratory Society recommends that pulse oximetry:

-- is a useful non invasive investigation that is easily performed and reproducible in primary care as it rapidly detect changes in oxygen saturation before the patient is compromised
+- is a useful non invasive investigation that is easily performed and reproducible in primary care.
+It rapidly detect changes in oxygen saturation before the patient is compromised

-- is not an infallible test and clinical judgement is required - do not use pulse oximetry in isolation, or without training, but to support a comprehensive assessment and examination.
+- is not an infallible test.
+Clinical judgement is required.
+Do not use pulse oximetry in isolation, or without training, but to support a comprehensive assessment and examination.

 This guidance concludes: